 These doctors are the very best in Paris, according to my girlfriends and me.
+(LES LOLOS doesn’t endorse any of these doctors—due to legal reasons.
+So make your own call!)
 They cover the center, west and east of Paris.
 Otherwise, trust your instincts and make sure you feel comfortable.
 This doctor will be all up in your business (see below).

 Dr Olivier Kadoch (super handsome, very caring and speaks English)

 Dr Pierre-Henri Solal

 In France, doctors examine you internally at every appointment.
 I don’t know how it goes in the US, but in the UK, your obstetrician only sees the inside of your panties on Delivery Day.
 Here, you get touched and palpated every month.
 Also, not every doctor offers a gown so don’t go to your appointments in jeans and tank top.
 Better to wear a dress so when you drop your underwear, you only have to lift up your skirt.

 3. If you go private, find a lab (for blood work and ultrasounds) near your home

 You never know when morning sickness, intense fatigue or simple laziness will strike so choose proximity to the nest.
 You need to have blood work done every month.

 At the public hospital, you have an appointment with both the midwife and obgyn every month at the hospital.
 They take the urine and blood tests and do weigh-ins.